 If the community has ordinances that protect agricultural soils, this provision applies those same standards to solar development.
-Communities should understand, however, that solar farms do not pose the same level or type of risk to agricultural practices as does housing or commercial development.
-Solar farms can be considered an interim use that can be easily turned back to agriculture at the end of the solar farm's life (usually 25 years.)
+Counties should understand, however, that solar farms do not pose the same level or type of risk to agricultural practices as does housing or commercial development.

-provisions for removal of all structures and foundations, restoration of soil and vegetation and a plan ensuring financial resources will be available to fully decommission the site.
+Decommissioning of solar panels must occur in the event they are not in use for 12 consecutive months.
+The plan shall include provisions for removal of all structures and foundations, restoration of soil and vegetation and a plan ensuring financial resources will be available to fully decommission the site.
 Disposal of structures and/or foundations shall meet the provisions of the Model Community Solid Waste Ordinance.
 Model Community may require the posting of a bond, letter of credit or the establishment of an escrow account to ensure proper decommissioning.

 - VI.
-Conditional Accessory Uses Model Community encourages the installation of productive solar energy systems and recognizes that a balance must be achieved between character and aesthetic considerations and the reasonable desire of building owners to harvest their renewable energy resources.
+Conditional Accessory Uses.
+Model Community encourages the installation of productive solar energy systems and recognizes that a balance must be achieved between character and aesthetic considerations and the reasonable desire of building owners to harvest their renewable energy resources.
 Where the applicant demonstrates that the standards in Section IV.
 A., B., or C. cannot be met without diminishing, as defined below, the minimum reasonable performance of the solar energy system, the applicant may request a conditional use permit.
-A conditional use permit shall be granted if the following standards are met. - A. Minimum Performance, Defined The following design thresholds are necessary for efficient operation of a solar energy system: - 1.
-Fixed-Mount Solar Energy Systems Solar energy systems must be mounted to face within 45 degrees of south (180 degrees azimuth).
+A conditional use permit shall be granted if the following standards are met. - A. Minimum Performance, Defined: The following design thresholds are necessary for efficient operation of a solar energy system: - 1.
+Fixed-Mount Active Solar Energy Systems.
+Solar energy systems must be mounted to face within 45 degrees of south (180 degrees azimuth). - 2.
+Solar Electric (photovoltaic) Systems.
+Solar collectors must have a pitch of between 20 and 65 degrees.